hobbit19/realtek-universal-audio-driver/README.md

 		+ Realtek (Universal Audio Driver)

-		+ Setup Program (if you want Setup Program to install UAD)
+		+ XSetup (Setup Program, if you want Setup Program to install UAD)

 		+ ThirtyParty (Required if your OEM PC have preinstall Realtek UAD with installed audio enhancer(s))